 You can get VRC directly from vrcworld.com or on Steam – the only difference seems to be the pricing structure.
-Steam is a one-time purchase of the base game ($45) which you can add on-road ($60) and off-road ($70) bundles – $175 all in.
-I’m not sure if buying the base plus the bundles will automatically get you any new cars or tracks that are released.
+Steam is a one-time purchase of the base game ($45) which you can add on-road ($60) and off-road ($75) bundles.
+I’m not sure if buying the base plus the bundles on Steam will automatically get you any new cars or tracks that are released.

 Expensive?
 Yes.
 That’s why I recommend playing for free to see if you’ll even like it.
-If you sign up at vrcworld.com it would be awesome if you used my email as a referral: justin[at]foell.org 😎
+If you sign up at vrcworld.com it would be awesome if you used our email as a referral: firstname.lastname@example.org 😎

 Part of enjoying VRC means getting the game to behave as close to the real world as possible.
 I’m able to play on my now 10-year old “desktop replacement” (huge) laptop which has Windows 7, an Intel Core2 Duo 2.0GHz, and 4G of RAM.
 However I’ve had to tweak the settings to get it acceptable, albeit on the low-end of of the spectrum.

 The trick to getting good response out of the transmitter to the car on screen is getting the game frame rate up.
 The goal is getting the game to render at 50-60fps or higher.
 You could have the fastest Airtronics transmitter, but if the game is rendering at 25fps it will feel unresponsive – very unlike your real R/C car – not fun.

 My 10 year-old computer was rendering between 20-30 fps and I wasn’t having fun.
 I adjusted the VRC graphics options to the following settings and now I consistently get 40-50fps.
 It’s not the stated goal of 50+fps, but it’s much better, and much more fun.
 The most effective performance setting for me was reducing the resolution to 720p (1280×720).